ScottyVenable/MyPal/issues/bugs/[bug]--new-pal-name-textbox-uneditable.md

 **Saved as:** `[bug]--new-pal-name-textbox-uneditable.md`

 ## Issue Information
-**Title:** New Pal name textbox becomes uneditable after returning to main menu
-**Type:** Bug Report
+**Title:** New Pal name textbox becomes uneditable after returning to main menu **Type:** Bug Report
 **Priority:** High
 **Labels:** bug, frontend, ui

 ## Description
-When users exit to the main menu and immediately reopen the New Pal dialog, the name textbox refuses focus and keyboard input.
-The lack of focus handling effectively blocks new Pal creation through this flow.
+After exiting to the main menu and relaunching the New Pal dialog, the name textbox no longer accepts focus or keyboard input.
+The missing focus prevents users from creating new Pals via this flow.

 ## Context
 **Related Files/Components:**